jogleasonjr/dainty-vs/readme.md

 - Settings for Indent Guides extension can be included
 - Colors can be brightened or desaturated
 - Colors can be lightened, darkened, or desaturated
-- Colors can be overridden and accent color can be set
+- Colors can be overridden, and accent color can be set

 ## Setup